Rough Waters Ahead

 - Research and development funding would be cut by 47 percent, limiting the EPA’s ability to help scientists, citizens and local communities understand the ever-changing threats facing their waterways.
 For instance, the Safe and Sustainable Water Resources research program would be cut by more than a third.

 - EPA grants to state, tribal and local governments would also be slashed – making it more difficult for already cash-strapped state agencies to do their jobs and delaying important locally led cleanup efforts.

 - Funding for the Puget Sound Partnership, supported through the National Estuary Program, would be eliminated.
 Because every $1 of funding through the National Estuary Program leverages, on average, $18 in additional funds from local and state sources, zeroing out this federal funding could have far-reaching effects.

 - Funding for EPA’s Superfund cleanup program would be reduced by 30 percent, slowing progress on existing cleanup sites and preventing new cleanups from being added.

 - Overall, the EPA budget would be reduced by 31 percent.

-The job of cleaning up and protecting the Delaware River basin is not done.
-Continuing pollution from sewer systems, industrial facilities and runoff – along with the emergence of new pollution threats from new classes of industrial and household chemicals – call for continued vigilance and action.
-Only a well-funded EPA can continue the region’s legacy of progress in cleaning up the Delaware River Basin and ensure that its streams and rivers are healthy and safe for us and future generations to enjoy.
+The job of cleaning up and protecting Puget Sound is not done.
+Continuing pollution from urban runoff, sewer systems and industrial facilities – along with the emergence of new pollution threats from new classes of industrial and household chemicals – calls for continued vigilance and action.
+Only a well-funded EPA can continue the region’s legacy of progress in cleaning up Puget Sound and ensure that it is healthy and safe for us and future generations to enjoy.